bartmeuris/winspotlightbackground/README.md

 # Commandline options:

 * `-target`: Specify a target folder.
 By default it is the `%USERPROFILE%\Pictures\Spotlight` folder.
 If this directory does not exists, it is created.
 * `-landscape`: Copy landscape images.
-This is the default.
-To disable, specify `-landscape=false`.
+Useful when you have landscape displays.
 * `-portrait`: Copy portrait images.
 Useful when you have vertical displays.
-Disabled by default.
 * `-width <width>`: Only copy images with a widht matching the specified number.
 * `-height <height>`: Only copy images with a height matching the specified number.
 * `-copysmall`: Copy small (<150x150) images anyway.
 Default: false.